LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Live chat operations/understanding-the-reason-chat-ends.md

 categoryName: Contact center management
 subCategoryName: Live chat operations
 indicator: chat
-subtitle: 'Insight into why chats end is important for agents and agent managers trying to gain a full understanding of a consumer’s experience during an engagement. '
+subtitle: Insight into why chats end is important for agents and managers trying to measure the consumer’s experience
 level3: ''
 permalink: contact-center-management-live-chat-operations-understanding-the-reason-a-chat-ends.html
 isTutorial: false
-date: 2019-01-21 13:38:59 +0200
+date: 2019-01-21 11:38:59 +0000
+isNew: false

 ---
 When a chat ends, the reason for the chat's termination is displayed in the chat transcript.
 There are a number of reasons why a chat might end, whether initiated by a consumer or an agent, or as a result of an external event or issue.